BernhardPosselt/pf2e-kingmaker-tools/docs/Kotlin JS Primer.md

 ## Async

-Instead of marking a function async, using await and returning promises, Kotlin has **suspend**ing function that are awaited automatically:
+Instead of marking a function async, using await and returning promises, Kotlin has **suspend**ing functions that are awaited automatically:

 JS: